Apple’s pushed the iOS 14.4 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

 Don’t move your phone to iOS 14 if you’re jailbroken or want to jailbreak your phone.

-The team says it hopes to bring support to newer models in the future, but we don’t have any specific timing.
 If you want to jailbreak your iPhone X, you need to stay put on iOS 13.

-Earlier this year the developers behind the “unc0ver” jailbreaking tool released version 5.0.0.
+The developers behind the “unc0ver” jailbreaking tool have released version 5.0.0.
 It’s compatible with iOS 13.5 and most versions of iOS that fall between iOS 13.5 and iOS 11.0.
 That said, it doesn’t work with iOS 12.3-12.3.2, iOS 12.4.2-12.4.5, or iOS 13.7-iOS 13.5.1.

 For more on the iOS 13 jailbreak, head here.

-Install iOS 14.1 for Better Security
+Install iOS 14.4 for Better Security

-If security is important to you, think about installing the iOS 14/iOS 14.1 update right away.
+If security is important to you, think about installing iOS 14.4 right now.

-iOS 14.0 brought 11 new security patches to your iPhone.
+iOS 14.0 brought 11 new security patches to the iPhone.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.